sysco-middleware/sysco-middleware.github.io/_posts/2020-12-31-help-me-move-away-from-oracle.md

 peer review and co-edit a quite thoughtful and comprehensive article which candidly discusses the nuances and dynamics of this kind of scenario, which might sound familiar to many long-time Oracle partners especially in the last few years.

+Even though the title is quite suggestive, this is not a rant by any stretch of the imagination, but a rather down-to-earth writeup which is neither an indictment, nor an endorsement of Oracle technology.

 [Link to original article](https://medium.com/real-vox/what-if-companies-say-help-me-move-away-from-oracle-ffbbc95afc4f)

 The following are some of the most important questions the article poses and tries to answer: